Nandaka/PixivUtil2/readme.txt

       - Check the value of r18mode in config.ini.
 Setting it to True will only download R-18 images.
   Q7.
 The apps show square/question mark texts in the console output!
-      - This is because your windows is not to Japanese for the Regional Settings in control panel.
+      - This is because your Windows is not set to Japanese for the Regional Settings in control panel.
       - Since 20161114+ version, you need to set the console font properties to use font with unicode support (e.g. Arial Unicode, MS Gothic).

 B.Bugs/Source Code/Supports:
   Q1.
-Where I can report for bugs?
+Where I can report bugs?
       - Please report any bug to https://github.com/Nandaka/PixivUtil2/issues.
   Q2.
 Where I can support/donate to you?
       - You can send it to my PayPal account (nchek2000[at]gmail[dot]com).